garden-io/garden/docs/reference/commands.md

 ### garden run module

-Run an ad-hoc instance of a module..
+Run an ad-hoc instance of a module.

 This is useful for debugging or ad-hoc experimentation with modules.